Last fall/winter, I decided that I wanted to start writing fiction again.

 The idea behind the book was an utterly fascinating one: what if the Nazis had won World War II?
 I was wildly intrigued.
 What would the world be like?
 What would people’s day-to-day lives look like?
 How would people cope?
 How would those not welcome in the Reich escape?
 What would the average citizen think of the world they lived in?

 I read the book.
-And I was disappointed.
+And it was interesting, but wasn’t at all what I was expecting.

 I was still intrigued by the premise, so I set out to find other alternate history novels.
 Turns out there are about a dozen books posing the question: What if the Axis powers won WWII?
 So I searched them out and read them (or tried to read them) and not a single one got to the heart of what I wanted to read.